hellojeeban/Partice_JavaScpript/README.md

-- The language which is  |- The language which not forces the user to define|forces the user to define the datatype before      |the datatype is called initilization of a       |and not complusory
+- The language which is  |- The language which not forces the user to define|forces the user to define the datatype before      |the datatype is called initialization of a      |and not compulsory
-Variable is called       |called as dynamically statically typed.        | typed language.
+The variable is called   |called as dynamically statically typed.        | typed language.
 - ex. c, c++, Java       |- ex.
 Python, JavaScript Varibale And DataType:
 ----------------------
 Variable :
-- It is a container which is used to store single value.
+- It is a container that is used to store a single value.
 - It is a temporary memory location.
 - var
 - let       Keywords <VariableName> ; (Creation of variable)
-- const     <variableName> = 10;  (Initilization)
+- const     <variableName> = 10;  (Initialization)

 - let and const are introduced in ES6 (2015).

-- When create a variable without initilization then Js engine assigns a default value i.e. undefined
+- When creating a variable without initialization then Js engine assigns a default value i.e. undefined

 DataTypes:
 -----------